The Temptations (miniseries): Part one (November 1, 1998)

-Shortly after, Melvin approaches Otis and tells him that Eddie Kendricks and Paul Williams recently left their own group and are interested in joining them.
-Otis is reluctant to let them join, as he finds them arrogant and cocky, but ultimately accepts when Al rejoins the group.
-With this new line-up, the group renames themselves the Elgins.
-Eddie and Paul prove to be valuable members; Paul teaches them how to dance and becomes their unofficial choreographer, while Eddie becomes their falsetto singer.
-In March 1961, Otis enters Motown Studios, the headquarters of Motown Records, and meets up with Berry Gordy.
-After the meeting, Otis finds the others waiting outside for an answer.
-He informs them that Berry will sign them if they can come up with a better group name.
-After sitting outside the studio for hours waiting to be called in and thinking up a new name, a secretary named Martha Reeves finds them outside and calls them in to meet Berry.
-When they get to Berry, he asks them for their name, to which Otis replies "The Temptations".
+Shortly after, Melvin tells Otis that Eddie and Paul recently left their own group and are interested in joining them.
+Otis is reluctant, but ultimately accepts when Al rejoins the group.
+With this new line-up, they rename themselves the Elgins.
+Paul teaches them how to dance and becomes their unofficial choreographer, while Eddie becomes their falsetto singer.
+In March 1961, Otis goes to Motown Studios to meet Berry Gordy.
+Berry asks the group to come up with a better group name.
+After waiting outside the studio for hours coming up with a new name, a secretary named Martha Reeves finds them outside and calls them in to meet Berry.
+He asks them for their name, to which Otis replies "The Temptations".

 Berry likes the name and agrees to hear them sing.
-After hearing them perform Oh Mother of Mine (which would become their debut single for Motown) Berry enthusiastically signs them under the Motown label.
-The group are now in high spirits and make a pact to never leave the group.
-Otis arrives home to find out that Josephine is pregnant, and although he is shocked, he promises to take responsibility for the baby.
-In a voiceover, Otis explains that he and Josephine were married shortly after and later gave birth to their son, Lamont.
-While making moderately successful records written largely by Berry, such as "Paradise" and "I Want a Love I Can See", and getting real choreography from Chollie Atkins, the group start to become known as "The Hitless Temptations" as they can't seem to make a real hit in the first three years under the Motown label.
-The group start to doubt themselves as talented singers and Al starts to lose his passion for singing and becomes more and more negative and volatile.
-This comes to a head after performing at a New Year's Eve party, Al smashes Paul in the side of the head with a beer bottle when asked to do an encore on stage.
-He is kicked out the group immediately.
-The remaining four go back on stage anyway and perform the classic party song "Shout".
-While singing, Jimmy Ruffin and his younger brother David Ruffin jump on stage and sing as well.
-The group are impressed the duos' singing, especially David's.
-After the party, the four, along with David, go to Melvin's mother's house to eat.
-While they eat and talk, the four invite David to join the group, which he readily accepts.
-With five members once again, they make a toast to the future success of the Temptations.
+After hearing them perform "Oh Mother of Mine" (which would become their debut single for Motown) Berry enthusiastically signs them.
+The group is now in high spirits and make a pact to never leave the group.
+Otis arrives home to find out that Josephine is pregnant, and although he is shocked, he promises to take responsibility.
+Otis and Josephine were married shortly after and later gave birth to their son, Lamont.
+While the group made moderately successful records such as "Paradise" and "I Want a Love I Can See" as well as getting real choreography from Cholly Atkins, they were known as "The hitless Temptations" during their first three years at Motown.
+The group start to doubt themselves with Al becoming more volatile.
+After performing at a New Year's Eve party, Al is immediately fired from the group for assaulting Paul.
+The remaining four go back on stage to perform the classic party song "Shout".
+Jimmy Ruffin and his younger brother David Ruffin go onstage, singing along with the group.
+The group is impressed with the duo's singing, especially David's.
+After the party, all of them (except for Jimmy) go to Melvin's mother's house to eat.
+While they eat and talk, the four invite David to join, which he accepts.
+They make a toast to the future success of The Temptations.